ministryofjustice/manage-key-workers/README.md

 - Keyworker API    port: 8081
 - Oauth2 Server    port: 9090

-For simplicty, the easiest way to make these services available is to clone the elite2api repository and to run the docker compose file in the root directory to bring up local versions of all three.
+For simplicity, the easiest way to make these services available is to clone the elite2api repository and to run the docker compose file in the root directory to bring up local versions of all three.
 This starts the services at the above default ports on your machine.

 ```
-$ docker-compose up"
+$ docker-compose pull && docker-compose up"
 ```

 # Running OMiC-ui locally